marcoacierno/Slaughterfield-AD/README.md

 - Upload of matches online
 - Bases pack concept (So in ESL mode you can use ESL basepack and in other modes the normal basepack)
 - Auto round in Fun mode so no admins or votation needed.
 Everything is automatic.
+- Customize your player by adding objects (Yes, you can save them and you will get them back your next login)

 There is a ESL mode and a voting system.